majaalin/wu19-picturethis/README.md

 * App/users/delete.php 9, 15, 26, 32, 38 and 44.
 Try to merge as many queries as possible, this will make your code much faster.
 It was a pleasure to read your code mate!
 Keep up your awesome work.

+## Extra features added by [Maja Alin](https://github.com/majaalin)
+- As a user you should be able to edit and delete comments on posts
+- As a user you should be able to search for other users

 ## License
 This assignment is licensed under the MIT License.
 You can get all the details [here](https://github.com/AltDom/wu19-picturethis/blob/master/LICENSE).